How my brother’s rakhi gifts last for life

 On top of our money matters

 When I started earning, I used to splurge as anyone in their early twenties would, experiencing the freedom of my own money.
 But soon brought myself in check and adapted to my younger brother’s approach who planned for his goals.
 He planned to buy his dream luxury car at age 30, plans for which were in place by when he was 21 years old and one that he did achieve at the exact age.
-He now heads operations at Truffles.
-(A chain of cafe’s in Bangalore.)
+He is an entrepreneur in the F&B industry.

 While he has aspirations and takes care of our mother too he still encourages her to be independent with whatever money she has.
 Whether it is learning how to grow her money or manage her taxes with a chartered accountant, these are tasks that my mother does by herself.
 To all the women in his life, be it his wife, mother or me, my brother actively nudges us to be in charge of money and our lives.